• Recipe Index

 • 1 teaspoon salt or to taste

-• Add the lentils, spices and water to a medium-sized stockpot, and bring to a quick boil
+1. Add the lentils, and 2 cups of water to a heavy-bottomed pot.
+Cover with a tight-fitting lid, and bring to a quick boil over medium-high heat.

 Comments